Lyceum Theatre (Broadway): 45th Street

 The primary elevation of the facade is on 45th Street and is made of limestone.
 A promotional brochure from the theater's opening in 1903 said that the facade "recalls in its style and amplitude the best period of Roman art".
 The street-level facade is made of rusticated blocks of limestone.
 Three large archways lead into the lobby; their doors are made of painted wood and contain arched panels of glass.
 The street level entrances are shielded by a sinuous marquee canopy made of iron and glass.
 When the theater opened, the entrance had a self-supporting canopy that could shield either five or eight carriages unloading their passengers.
 In 1986, the canopy was replaced with a replica that was cantilevered from the facade with metal rods.
 The modern canopy has moldings of pressed metal, medallions above each archway, and glass panels hanging underneath the canopy.
 The design of the Lyceum's canopy was subsequently replicated by that of the Paramount Theatre.
 Above the entrance, the 45th Street elevation contains a colonnade of three bays.
 The bays are delineated by a pair of neoclassical fluted columns at each end, as well as two single columns in the center.
-Each bay contains fluting, bands with foliate ornament, and ornate capitals.
+Each column contains fluting, bands with foliate ornament, and ornate capitals.
 Within each bay is a French window with a three-centered arched surround.
+There were also statues within each bay, which have since been removed.
 A frieze runs above the windows, containing six stone faces that signify both comedy and tragedy.
 An entablature runs above the columns.
 The three bays are flanked by a pair of outer pavilions that have no ornament at all.
 The colonnade and marquee were particularly intended to attract a "more cultured audience" than similar theaters.

 The theater contains a mansard roof above the entablature.
 The mansard roof contains three windows within triangular pediments, which illuminate a penthouse in the roof.
 A balustrade, directly on top of the entablature, encloses a balcony at the penthouse level.
 There are also six oval windows above the penthouse, which illuminate a former rehearsal hall.
 The roof also had four large urns that emitted gas at night.
 The urns were used to draw attention to the theater, since it was on a side street north of the other theaters of the time.
 At the theater's construction in 1903, the roof was described as being of "purple slate" with a bronze statue.
 The Lyceum's roof had two water towers, collectively capable of storing 15000 gal.